Washington, D.C., Maryland & Virginia Immigration Lawyers

 Helping Immigrants Live & Work in the U.S.

 The U.S. Immigration System is continuously changing, making the process ever more complex and confusing.
-Our attorneys at Portner & Shure have more than 20 years of experience, and many of us have personally gone through the U.S. immigration process or witnessed someone else go through it.
-We understand how difficult it can be to follow the steps precisely, which is why you need a skilled immigration attorney to reach Legal Permanent Resident (LPR) or U.S. Citizen status.
+Our immigration attorneys at Portner & Shure have years of experience, and many of us have personally gone through the U.S. immigration process or witnessed someone else go through it.
+We understand how difficult it can be.

 Our excellent staff speaks more than five languages including Spanish, Vietnamese, Mandarin Chinese, and Cantonese Chinese, and Korean.
-We take the time to listen and understand your circumstances, so we can devise a thorough plan to accomplish your immigration goals as quickly and simply as possible.
+We take the time to listen and understand your circumstances, so we can effectively advise you and guide you through the immigration process.

-The U.S. laws surrounding immigration involve a variety of situations, and there are several ways to gain entry from a foreign country, be it for permanent residence or temporary travel.
-The U.S. governs these entries for almost every circumstance, and your eligibility will be granted based on numerous deciding factors, including:
+The U.S. laws surrounding immigration involve a variety of situations, and there are several ways to gain entry from a foreign country: